 *Volume pedals can go anywhere in the effects chain.

-To learn more about ordering pedal in best way possible, check out my article How To Order Guitar/Bass Pedals (Ultimate Signal Flow Guide).
+To learn more about ordering pedals in the best way possible, check out my article How To Order Guitar/Bass Pedals (Ultimate Signal Flow Guide).

 Choosing The Right Pedalboard(s)